Corey Seager Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in MLB.

-- The Angels' 4.24 team ERA ranks 17th across all MLB pitching staffs.
+- The Angels have a 4.22 team ERA that ranks 16th among all league pitching staffs.

-- Barria makes the start for the Angels, his fourth of the season.
-He is 2-2 with a 2.08 ERA and 37 strikeouts in 39 2/3 innings pitched.
+- Detmers gets the start for the Angels, his 12th of the season.
+He is 1-5 with a 4.79 ERA and 68 strikeouts in 56 1/3 innings pitched.

-- His last time out was on Thursday against the Chicago Cubs, when the righty went five innings, surrendering two earned runs while allowing three hits.
+- In his most recent appearance on Friday, the lefty went 5 2/3 innings against the Chicago Cubs, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.